onfido/onfido-sdk-ui/README.md

 - **`shouldCloseOnOverlayClick {Boolean} optional`**

   If `useModal` is set to `true`, by default the user can close the SDK by clicking on the close button or on the background overlay.
-You can disable the user's ability to close the SDK by clicking the background overlay through setting `shouldCloseOnOverlayClick` to false.
+You can disable the user's ability to close the SDK by clicking the background overlay through setting `shouldCloseOnOverlayClick` to `false`.

 - **`containerId {String} optional`**